-form that must be submitted before or on September 15, 2023, at noon.
-The proposed rate was considered at a public hearing on September 15, 2023, and was adopted with only 188 written protests received out of 726 notices that were sent out by the District on August 21, 2023.
-The proposed rate will be effective on November 1, 2023.
+The public hearing regarding proposed sewer service rate increases was set to be held on September 15, 2023.
+The July 31, 2023 Board meeting agenda included a notice for the public hearing and the procedures residents can take to protest the changes, including an protest form that must be submitted before or on September 15, 2023, at noon.
+The proposed rate was considered at a public hearing on September 15, 2023, and were adopted with only 188 written protests received out of 726 notices that were sent out by the District on August 21, 2023.
+The proposed rate took effect on January 1, 2024.